-What many people fail to realize is that steel and wood buildings are not the same.
-Sure, wood buildings may be a bit cheaper to construct, but the longevity and durability of wood don’t even come close in comparison to steel.
-Not to mention the maintenance of a wood building will cost you more in the long run.
-To help you decide which type will work best for you, let’s take a quick look at steel and wood buildings.
+What are the differences between wood buildings vs steel buildings?
+Wood buildings may be less expensive and easier to construct, but the longevity and durability of wood doesn’t even come close in comparison to steel.
+Plus, the maintenance of a wood building will cost you more in the long run.
+To help you decide which type will work best for you, let’s take a closer look at wood buildings vs steel buildings.

 Before we dive into the many reasons as to why you should consider a steel building over a wooden one, check out these statistics.